Fit Families Supplemental Nutrition Education Program (SNAP-Ed) is a successful behavior change program for...

 Make Every Sip Count...More Healthy Beverages

-- Encourage Fit Families to reduce or eliminate use of sugared beverages.
+- Encourage Fit Families to reduce or eliminate the use of sugared beverages.

 Overarching Message: Eat Healthy, Be Active...Your Kids are Watching